jona-sch/django_site/README.md

 # django_site

 This is the code for a resume-style Django-based website written entirely in Python and HTML.
+It is not up to date.

 To launch it and visualize it, simply use the command `python manage.py runserver 8000` and access 127.0.0.1:8000 with any browser.